SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

        <details>
        <summary>Network Firewall</summary>

+       In this section, you configure AWS Network Firewall.
+If fields are missing, or you need to change them, do the following:
        * **7.3 Firewall Manager Details - S3 Source Network Firewall Configuration**.
           * **Create Sumo Logic Amazon S3 Logs Source for Network Firewall**.  **Yes** is the default.
 Select **No** if you already have a source.
           * **Sumo Logic Amazon S3 Logs Source Category Name for Network Firewall**.
 The source category name to be created.
 If you selected **No** in the previous field, enter an existing source category name.